nsf-lrose/lrose-hub/README.md

 <img align="left" width="175" height="175" src="./images/LROSE_logo_small.png">

-# AMS 2023 LROSE Workshop
+# LROSE Science Gateway

 ### Background
-This repository contains all the notebooks and parameter files for tutorials from the 2023 LROSE workshop before the AMS Annual Meeting in Denver, CO.
+This repository contains all the notebooks and parameter files for tutorials that will be hosted on the LROSE Science Gateway on Jetstream2.
-The tutorials will go over a few key LROSE workflows, showing how to use frequently used applications and highlighting key parameters.
+The current tutorials will go over a few key LROSE workflows, showing how to use frequently used applications and highlighting key parameters.
 Tutorials can be downloaded after the workshop for use on a local machine, although paths may need to be edited.
 The tutorials are in the form of Jupyter notebooks.

 ### Requirements

-All tutorials during the AMS workshop will run on a JupyterHub server provided by Unidata.
-All that is required is a laptop or tablet running a modern web browser (e.g., Chrome, Firefox) that can connect to the internet.

 Running the tutorials on a local machine will require the Jupyter notebook interface.
 The notebooks are tested to run with the Topaz release of LROSE.

-### Tutorials:
+### Current Tutorials:

 * Echo
     * RadxRate_tutorial.ipynb